TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/service-provider.md

 ## Service Provider Dashboard
 The Service Provider Dashboard can be accessed via the URL [https://tef.charite.de/portal/service_management](https://tef.charite.de/portal/service_management) or by clicking on the corresponding item in the left-hand menu.
-Via the Dashboard Service Providers can manage [Service Offerings](#service-offering-management), [Call Participation](#call-participation) [Service Requests](#service-request-management) and [Service Provisions](#service-provision-management).
+Via the Dashboard Service Providers can manage [Service Offerings](#service-offering-management), [Call Participation](#call-participation-management), [Service Requests](#service-request-management) and [Service Provisions](#service-provision-management).

 ![Service Provider Dashboard](img/service-provider-dashboard.png)